 HISTORY OF THE MAINE WOMEN’S HALL OF FAME

-The Hall of Fame is dedicated to women who have met these specific criteria: The woman’s achievements have had a significant statewide impact, the woman’s achievements significantly improved the lives of women in Maine, and the woman’s contribution has enduring value for women.
+The Hall of Fame is dedicated to women who have met these specific criteria: The woman’s achievements have had a significant statewide impact, significantly improved the lives of women in Maine, and her contribution has enduring value for women.

 Nominations are submitted by a variety of organizations, businesses, or individuals.
 The deadline for nominations is December 1st.
 An independent panel of judges reviews the nominations with careful consideration to select one or two honorees to be inducted each year.

-Each year’s ceremony has been held at the University of Maine at Augusta during the month of March, in observance of Women’s History Month.
-The University of Maine at Augusta has generously provided the site for the display of photographs and citations for each honoree.
-The event is now held on the third Saturday of March where a Silver Tea is held prior to honor our new and previous honorees.
+Each year’s ceremony is held at the University of Maine at Augusta on the third Saturday of March, in observance of Women’s History Month.
+The University has generously provided a site in the Bennett D. Katz Library for the display of photographs and citations for each honoree.
+A Silver Tea is held prior to the ceremony to honor our new and previous honorees.